sirodoht/sirodoht.com/content/blog/website-philosophy.md

 ## No tracking

 Zero tracking, no analytics.
-Truth is, I'd like some backend analytics to see how each post is doing, but the drawbacks outweigh the benefits at this point.
+Eliminating both ad distributors and reading vanity metrics.
+Even when it becomes tempting to learn whether this sentence has been read by anybody at all!

 ## Fast loading